rehierl/node-tree-outliner/2-0-core-design/0-1-nxn-relation.md

 Similar to ancestor and descendant nodes, a relationship does exist between two siblings `s` and `n`, even though there is no such edge in `E` (i.e. `!sEn` and `!nEs`).
 In addition to that, no uni-directional path can be defined that connects both nodes.
-That is, because the path would have to go up to the common parent node and then down to the corresponding sibling.
+That is because the path would have to go up to the common parent node and then down to the corresponding sibling.

 * `(s sibling-of n)`, if `pEs` and `pEn`